-Successful fleet managers will receive a fixed amount per vehicle to install BEV smart base charging at their business premises or at their employees' homes.
-This funding will subsidise some of the purchase price for smart chargers only.
+Successful fleet managers will also be able to a receive a fixed amount per incentivised vehicle to install BEV smart base charging equipment at their business premises or at their employees' homes.
+Only one charging point per incentivised BEV can be claimed under the fixed incentive.
+This funding will subsidise some of the purchase price for smart BEV chargers only.